 But I was always hit with that same feeling of trepidation upon the exporting of a route.
 Because more often than not, the route would not be the same on my GPS device as it was on the motorcycle route planner on which I’d originally plotted it.

 All logic said it should be the same.

-But the reality is that Garmin uses different software to TomTom.
-And almost all route planners use different software to either of them.
+But the reality is that Garmin uses different software than TomTom.
+And almost all route planners use different software than either of these.
 So there would always be discrepancies that needed ironing out whenever you imported a route from your motorcycle route planner to your device.